nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - ```AttendanceDeleteCommand``` - Removes the attendance list to the student in the class list.
 - ```AttendanceMarkCommand``` - Marks or unmarks student's attendance in his attendance list.

 The attendance commands all follow similar paths of execution which defers slightly from Logic sequence diagram.
-Tis is illustrated in the sequence diagram below, which shows the diagram for Student<INSERT>Command.
+This is illustrated in the sequence diagram below, which shows the diagram for Student<INSERT>Command.

 The attendance commands when executed will use methods exposed by the ```Model``` interface and perform the related operations.